What is dysthymia?

 - Dysthymia is a milder, yet more chronic form of major depression.
 People with this illness may also have major depression at times.

-- There is no clear cause of this disorder, but doctors think it’s a result of chemical imbalances in the brain.
+- There is no clear cause of this disorder, but mental health professionals think it’s a result of chemical imbalances in the brain.
 Some types of depression seem to run in families, but no genes have yet been linked to depression.

 - In general, nearly everyone with depression has ongoing feelings of sadness, and may feel helpless, hopeless, and irritable.
 Without treatment, symptoms can last for many years.